Robert Zimmer: Mathematical work

-Zimmer's work centers on group actions on manifolds and more general spaces, with applications to topology and geometry.
-Much of his work is in the area now known as the "Zimmer Program" which aims to understand the actions of semisimple Lie groups and their discrete subgroups on differentiable manifolds.
+Zimmer's work centered on group actions on manifolds and more general spaces, with applications to topology and geometry.
+Much of his work was in the area now known as the "Zimmer Program" which aims to understand the actions of semisimple Lie groups and their discrete subgroups on differentiable manifolds.

 Crucial to this program is "Zimmer's cocycle superrigidity theorem", a generalization of Grigory Margulis's superrigidity theorem.
 Like Margulis's work, which greatly influenced Zimmer, it uses ergodic theory as a central technique in the case of invariant measures.
 It led to many results within the Zimmer Program, although many of the main conjectures remain open.
 In addition to Margulis, Zimmer was greatly influenced by the work of Mikhail Gromov on rigid transformation groups and he extended and connected Gromov's theory to the Zimmer Program.

 Zimmer collaborated with a number of mathematicians to apply the ideas from the Zimmer Program to other areas of mathematics.
 His collaboration with Alexander Lubotzky applied some of these ideas to arithmetic results on fundamental groups of manifolds.
 In collaboration with François Labourie and Shahar Mozes, cocycle superrigidity ideas were applied to the basic problem of the existence of compact locally homogeneous spaces of certain types.
 His collaboration with Amos Nevo concerned actions with stationary measure and provided certain basic structure theorems for such actions of higher rank semisimple groups.
 Zimmer's earlier work provided a proof of a conjecture of Alain Connes on orbit equivalence of actions of semisimple groups, and introduced the basic notion of amenable group action.

 Personal life

-He was married to Terese Schwartzman, former director of strategic initiatives for the university's Urban Education Institute, but they separated in September 2009 and later divorced.
-They have three grown sons.
-In October 2011, he married University of Chicago Classics professor Shadi Bartsch.
+Zimmer was married to Terese Schwartzman, former director of strategic initiatives for the university's Urban Education Institute, but they separated in September 2009 and later divorced.
+They had three sons.
+In October 2011, he married University of Chicago classics professor Shadi Bartsch.

+Zimmer was diagnosed with glioblastoma in May 2020.
+He died in Chicago on May 23, 2023, at age 75.